 - VEGGIES: In the same pan, add veggies and garlic and another swish of oil.
 Stir fry over medium high heat until tender-crisp.

 - ASSEMBLE: Drain the noodles.
 Add them to the pan with the veggies.
-Add about half the sauce and stir-fry until throughly mixed.
+Add about half the sauce and stir-fry until thoroughly mixed.
 Add tofu.
 Top with peanuts, cilantro, and lime.

 My vegetable mix included red peppers, mushrooms, zucchini, bok choy, and pea pods.
 Broccoli would also be yummy.